Arbëreshë people: Physical appearance

 A study from 1918 included 59 Arbëreshë men from Cosenza, Calabria, the result showed that fair hair was present in 27% of them.
 The same study also showed that the frequencies of light eyes and white skin, were 47% and 67% respectively.
 The Arbëreshë, from this survey, are found to be overall less pigmented than the Calabrians.
 They are also taller (m.
 1.64) and less dolichocephalic (cephalic index 80.6).

 Genetics

+Multiple studies based on paternal lineages revealed the Arbereshë to be clearly an outlier population in the Italian genetic background, with a strong genetic affinity with southern Balkans populations and with only a minimal admixture from nearby Greek and Italian populations.
+The haplogroups most strongly associated with Arbereshë people are R1a-Z282, I-M423, R1b-M269, I-M26, E-V13, I-M223 and E-M123, all found in the Balkans since the Bronze Age and Medieval Age.

-According to Sarno et al. 2015 there are many Y-DNA haplogroups present among Arbëreshë.
-Those haplogroups are also shared with their Italian and Balkan neighbours.
-Arbereshe appear as slightly differentiated from native Southern Italians, and instead overlap with the other Southern Balkan populations of Albania and Kosovo.
+A full genome study found that the Arbereshë appears as slightly differentiated from Southern Italians, by clustering with the other Southern Balkan populations such as Albanians of Albania and Kosovo.